 - Start with one-two teaspoons at a time.
 Allow the child to swallow and accept the new texture.

-- Offer additional one-two teaspoons more of same food with every day till the end of the week when the child can have a small bowl at a time.
+- Offer additional one-two teaspoons more of the same food every day till the end of the week when the child can have a small bowl at a time.

 - It is best to introduce only one food item at a time. and avoid offering too many food items at the same time.